ZacKeskin/cpp_cw1/README.md

 `/usr/local/opt/llvm/bin/clang++ -o build/unittests tests/unit_tests.cc -std=c++11 -fopenmp -L/usr/local/Cellar/llvm/5.0.1/lib`

 - The functions from pbreg.cc have been copied directly into the unit_tests.cc file.
 This is because including the declarations in a header file meant each file needed to be compiled together, then linked.
 This required the compilation of all required libraries including boost program_options which was a considerable effort to achieve.
 Therefore copying the code was unfortunately a far more efficient approach.

+# Graphing performance (Question 18):

+graph.png shows the performance of the serial and parallel implementations of the surface-based registration function operating on increasingly large point sets.

+Whilst for small data sets, there is little difference (and indeed serial can be faster than parallel for N = c.50 or less), in larger data sets the function parallelised with OpenMP becomes significantly quicker than the naive implementation.

+The relationship of execution time with N appears to be quadratic, although due to other processor tasks (e.g. OS background tasks etc.) there is some error.
+This is notable in the N=600 case (where in fact these times were taken after all the other measurements).